 It’s no secret that the technology industry is chock-full of rapid changes and sudden breakthroughs.
 We never know what we'll be able to accomplish in a year from now with the help of science, engineering and innovation.
 However, based on a number of online educational trends on the rise, the next few years are much more predictable when it comes to eLearning in the Continuing Education industry.
+Providers are leveraging virtual events, webinars, webcasts and LMS to engage their audiences.
 Here are five prominent eLearning trends CE content creators and service providers should be adopting in order to remain both competitive and effective.

 In a nutshell, microlearning refers to educational content that learners receive in bite-sized chunks.
 This technique is becoming increasingly popular across many types of adult learning tracks—Continuing Education, employee onboarding, corporate training, etc. Why?
 For starters, there are arguments and statistics out there that demonstrate the attention spans of today’s learners are shorter than they used to be—and that content created to cater to this change is going to deliver better results with respect to comprehension and retention.